0x24bin/gorequest/README.md

 )

 func main() {
-	var bot gostruct.BotData                                            // Creating a variable called `bot` and setting it to the type `gotyphon.BotData`. bot.HttpRequest.Request.URL = "https://tls.peet.ws/api/all"         // Setting the URL of the request. bot.HttpRequest.Request.Method = "GET"                              // Used to set the method of the request. bot.HttpRequest.Request.Protocol = "2"                              // Used to set the protocol version of the request.
+	var bot gostruct.BotData                                            // Creating a variable called `bot` and setting it to the type `gostruct.BotData`. bot.HttpRequest.Request.URL = "https://tls.peet.ws/api/all"         // Setting the URL of the request. bot.HttpRequest.Request.Method = "GET"                              // Used to set the method of the request. bot.HttpRequest.Request.Protocol = "2"                              // Used to set the protocol version of the request.